What makes bread plant based?

 Absolutely!
 As long as you do not have any health problems associated with bread or its ingredients.

 Plant based ingredients (such as wheat, rye, or other type of flour) are typically number one on the ingredients label.
-Don’t just take our word for it, grab a loaf and take a look!

-“Consisting or made completely of plants, or mainly of plants:
+“Consisting or made completely of plants, or mainly of plants:”

 Source: https://dictionary.cambridge.org/us/dictionary/english/plant-based